mckaymatt/gifBooth/README.rst

 What Is This?
 ~~~~~
-gifBooth uses a computer vision library to record, save and playback, animated gifs.
+gifBooth uses a computer vision library to record, save, and playback animated gifs.
 The gifs produced by gifBooth can easily be uploaded to the internet.

 Hardware Requirements